 Can be taken to help with the feeling of being generally unwell, lowering a high temperature, etc.

 Never give aspirin to children with chickenpox.
-This has been linked to liver disease and in rare cases even death.
+This has been linked to Reye’s syndrome which is linked to liver disease and in rare cases even death.

 Cooling Creams or Gels

 Topical cooling ointments may help to relieve itching and soreness.
 ViraSoothe is great because it’s suitable for children over 6 months and can be used all over the face and body (avoid the eye area).

 It’s vital to keep itching to a minimum if possible, because scratching can lead to broken skin and infection, which may cause scarring.